nautobot/nautobot-app-device-lifecycle-mgmt/README.md

 - [Release Notes / Changelog](https://docs.nautobot.com/projects/device-lifecycle/en/latest/admin/release_notes/).
 - [Frequently Asked Questions](https://docs.nautobot.com/projects/device-lifecycle/en/latest/user/faq/).

-### Contributing to the Docs
+### Contributing to the Documentation

-You can find all the Markdown source for the App documentation under the [docs](https://github.com/nautobot/nautobot-plugin-device-lifecycle-mgmt/tree/develop/docs) folder in this repository.
-For simple edits, a Markdown capable editor is sufficient - clone the repository and edit away.
+You can find all the Markdown source for the App documentation under the [`docs`](https://github.com/nautobot/nautobot-plugin-device-lifecycle-mgmt/tree/develop/docs) folder in this repository.
+For simple edits, a Markdown capable editor is sufficient: clone the repository and edit away.

-If you need to view the fully generated documentation site, you can build it with [mkdocs](https://www.mkdocs.org/).
-A container hosting the docs will be started using the invoke commands (details in the [Development Environment Guide](https://docs.nautobot.com/projects/device-lifecycle/en/latest/dev/dev_environment/#docker-development-environment)) on [http://localhost:8001](http://localhost:8001).
-As your changes are saved, the live docs will be automatically reloaded.
+If you need to view the fully-generated documentation site, you can build it with [MkDocs](https://www.mkdocs.org/).
+A container hosting the documentation can be started using the `invoke` commands (details in the [Development Environment Guide](https://docs.nautobot.com/projects/device-lifecycle/en/latest/dev/dev_environment/#docker-development-environment)) on [http://localhost:8001](http://localhost:8001).
+Using this container, as your changes to the documentation are saved, they will be automatically rebuilt and any pages currently being viewed will be reloaded in your browser.

 Any PRs with fixes or improvements are very welcome!